dsdred/dsdred/README.md

 **I am Infostart Awards 2018 prizewinner in "Discovery of the Year".**

-I am three times prizewinner of the following:
+I am three times nominated of the following:
 - 2022 Nomination for contribution in the field of “DBMS Administration.
 HighLoad optimization"
 - 2023 Nomination for contribution in the field of “DBMS Administration.
 HighLoad optimization"
 - 2023 Nomination for contribution in the field of “Integration and Data Exchange”